-Innovation and creativity are essential factors to achieve competitive advantages in the market.
+Innovation and creativity are essential factors for achieving a competitive advantage in the market.
 Innovative companies adopt strategies that aim to improve both the input and output sides of the innovation equation by reducing the input costs or increasing the production volume.
-All types of innovation, including both open innovation and closed innovation, can be applied on four primary levels inside the company: business model innovation, product & service innovation, process innovation, and technology innovation.
-However, the innovation process is faced with obstacles on those four levels.
-For example, the product development process faces hindrances such as a short product lifecycle, high innovation costs and increasing product complexity through a different release.
-The R&D team inside the company should overcome these obstacles.
+All types of innovation, including both open and closed innovation, can be applied at four primary levels within the company: business model innovation, product & service innovation, process innovation, and technology innovation.
+However, the innovation process faces obstacles at those four levels.
+For example, the product development process faces challenges such as a short product lifecycle, high innovation costs, and increasing product complexity across releases.
+The company's R&D team should overcome these obstacles.

 What is Open Innovation?

-Many companies recognise open innovation as overcoming obstacles during the design process.
-Chesbrough (2003a, p.XXIV) defined open innovation as a paradigm that assumes that firms can and should use external ideas as well as internal ideas and internal and external paths to market as firms look to advance their technology.”
+Open innovation is a business paradigm in which firms use internal and external ideas to advance their technology, opening both internal and external paths to market.
 Figure 2 represents the diagram of an open innovation model.
 At the same time, the innovation process is divided into two main stages: research and development.
-The research phase includes inputs from outside the boundaries of the company.
-Many companies provide a successful example of one innovation model to solve problems, such as IBM (IBM Design Thinking Model: A Shift Toward Big Enterprises), which patterned with other companies to develop semiconductor technologies.
+The research phase includes inputs from outside the company.
+Many companies provide successful examples of innovation models to solve problems, such as IBM (IBM Design Thinking Model: A Shift Toward Big Enterprises), which patterned itself after other companies to develop semiconductor technologies.
 Apple and P&G implemented open innovation to create new products.
 Other companies used the open innovation model to build new business models, such as Facebook, Salesforce.com, IBM, and Linux.

 What is open innovation?
 And Why is it important?

-In the traditional closed innovation model, the R&D process depends on internal laboratories and resources, while new ideas and technologies are investigated and presented by internal resources.
+In the traditional closed innovation model, the R&D process relies on internal laboratories and resources, while new ideas and technologies are developed and presented by internal teams.
 The closed innovation model in Figure 1 represents the flow of creative ideas inside the R&D process.
-The dashed line represents the company’s boundaries, where all the creative ideas are produced inside the company body.
-Creative ideas flow to the research stage, where selected ideas are filtered and selected during the research process.
+The dashed line represents the company's boundaries, within which all creative ideas are produced.
+Creative ideas flow to the research stage, where selected ideas are filtered and refined.
 Selected ideas are moved to the next development stage.
-Winning ideas are presented to the market through new innovative products or services.
+Winning ideas are presented to the market through new, innovative products or services.

-On the other side, the open innovation model aims to combine both internal and external use of innovation and technologies to provide a larger or possibly more efficient flow of ideas to the research stage compared with the close innovation model.
-Figure 1 presents the open innovation model and shows that creative ideas are drawn from inside and outside the company’s boundaries (Simic, 2013).
+On the other hand, the open innovation model aims to combine internal and external use of innovation and technologies to provide a larger, or possibly more efficient, flow of ideas to the research stage compared with the closed innovation model.
+Figure 1 presents the open innovation model, showing that creative ideas come from within and outside the company’s boundaries.
 The closed and open innovation models indicate a strong correlation between research and development.
-Open innovation is also introduced to combine short-term financial interest and long-term innovation requirements inside the firm.
-The profit gained from external knowledge can reduce the internal investment in the long-term research process (The Double Diamond Design Thinking Process and How to Use it).
+Open innovation is also introduced to balance short-term financial interests with long-term innovation requirements within the firm.
+The profit gained from external knowledge can reduce the internal investment in the long-term research process ( check The Double Diamond Design Thinking Process and How to Use it).

-Henry Chesbrough developed the open innovation model to enable companies to combine internal and external ideas from external parties or partners to achieve product innovation and consumer satisfaction.
-In contrast to the closed innovation model, six characteristics can be identified:
+Henry Chesbrough developed the open innovation model to enable companies to combine internal and external ideas from partners to achieve product innovation and consumer satisfaction.
+In contrast to the closed innovation model, six characteristics can be identified for the open innovation model:

-- While the closed innovation model assumes that the resources and employees who can reach innovative ideas are located inside the organisation, open innovation indicates that innovative ideas are not locked inside the company’s boundaries.
-The ideas can be driven from outside sources in addition to internal sources.
+- While the closed innovation model assumes that the resources and employees who can generate innovative ideas are located within the organisation, open innovation holds that innovative ideas are not confined to the company’s boundaries.
+The ideas can be driven by external and internal sources.
+Check out the 5 Successful Open Innovation Examples.

-- The closed innovation model assumes that in achieving the targeted profit from innovation, internal employees should discover and manage the ideas.
+- The closed innovation model assumes that, to achieve the targeted profit from innovation, internal employees should discover and manage ideas.
 However, the open innovation model values external ideas and is open to the values that can lead to the target’s profit and market advantages.

-- While the traditional innovation model is based on the expertise that internal resources should discover and manage to achieve the market lead, open innovation aims to merge external innovative ideas and internal management.
+- While the traditional innovation model is based on the expertise that internal resources should discover and manage to achieve market leadership, open innovation aims to merge external innovation with internal management.

-- While the closed innovation model depends on priority in leading the market with new ideas, open innovation indicates that a company should be involved in basic research to benefit from it.
+- While the closed innovation model prioritises leading the market with new ideas, open innovation emphasises that a company should engage in basic research to benefit from it.

 - The closed innovation model assumes that internal resources are needed to produce the most innovative ideas to lead the market.
 On the other hand, open innovation depends on utilising internal and external ideas and merging them.